oroinc/crm/README.md

 Mapping config
 ----------------------------------

 After insert, update or delete entity records, search index must be updated.
-Seach index consist of data from entities by mapping parameters.
+Search index consist of data from entities by mapping parameters.

 In entity mapping config we map entity fields to virtual search fields in search index.